intel/pepc/docs/pepc-pstates.rst

 Subcommand *'info'*
 ===================

 Get P-states information for specified CPUs.
-By default, prints all information for all CPUs.
+By default, print all information about all CPUs.

 Use target CPU specification options to specify the subset of CPUs, cores, dies, or packages.